UW ACE Chapter

 Executive Officers

 The majority of executives will be current UW students (graduate or undergraduate).
 The club president will be a current UW undergraduate student.
 All club executives will be elected, not hired or appointed.
-The term of office for all executive positions is two consecutive academic terms, as outlined by the UW Registrar’s Office.
+The term of office for all executive positions is one academic term, as outlined by the UW Registrar’s Office.
 All club decisions will be determined by executive vote, as no executive officer (not even the President) holds decision making power for the collective.

 The President ensures that: